texfaq/texfaq.github.io/FAQ-enginedev.md

 engine in modern TeX distributions means further changes may be seen, particularly in the area of accessibility.

-pdfTeX started as a topic for Hàn Th&#x1ebf; Thành's Master's&nbsp;thesis, and seems first to have been published in TUGboat 18(4), in 1997 (though it was certainly discussed at the TUG'96 conference in Russia).
+pdfTeX started as a topic for Hàn Thế Thành's Master's&nbsp;thesis, and seems first to have been published in TUGboat 18(4), in 1997 (though it was certainly discussed at the TUG'96 conference in Russia).
 While the world was making good use of ''pre-releases'' of pdfTeX, Thành